 An Interview with HGTV Dream Home Winner Don Cruz

-Every year, sweepers debate taxes and the HGTV Dream Home Sweepstakes.
-Is it worthwhile entering to win when the taxes could add up to hundreds of thousands of dollars?
+Every year, sweepers debate whether taxes on the HGTV Dream Home Sweepstakes prevent it from being worthwhile entering to win.
+After all, those taxes could add up to hundreds of thousands of dollars.

 Don Cruz, the only winner of the HGTV Dream Home Sweepstakes who has tried to live in the home he won, is often used as an example of how winning the HGTV Dream Home can leave you worse off than before you won.

 Mr. Cruz and his family loved the gorgeous Tyler, Texas Dream Home and wanted to keep it, despite the high tax burden.
-Although they had several ideas to make the home pay off to cover the taxes, zoning restrictions and other issues prevented them from working out, and the house was threatened by foreclosure.
-The Cruz family auctioned the home in January of 2008, three years after winning.
+Although they had several ideas to make the home pay off, zoning restrictions and other issues prevented them from working out, and the house was threatened by foreclosure.
+The Cruz family auctioned the home in January of 2008, living in it for only three years after winning.

-Don Cruz graciously agreed to an interview, and his answer was a resounding NO. In fact, he's trying to win again!
+In 209, Don Cruz graciously agreed to an interview, and his answer was a resounding NO. In fact, he was still trying to win again!
 Here's what Mr. Cruz had to say about his incredible experience:

 Mr. Cruz, were you an avid sweeper before you won the HGTV Dream Home Sweepstakes?